Elgg/community_plugins/README.md

   * remove advertising in forums and replace with explanation
   * prevent editing or deleting of posts after some time period
   * search over discussions
-  * new listings pages for groups and discussions